 By default, when you are creating a playbook, the playbook is created as a Public playbook, i.e., the playbook can be executed by all (if they have other appropriate rights).
-However, you can change this to Private button that is present in the top bar in the Playbook Designer, as shown in the following image:
+However, you can change this to Private by clicking the Private button that is present at the top of the Playbook Designer, as shown in the following image:

-To assign the playbook to a particular team, click the Teams icon (a).
+To assign the playbook to a particular team, click the Teams icon ().
 This opens the Assign Owners dialog.
 In the Assign Owners dialog, from the Owners drop-down list select the team that will own this playbook and click Assign.